 I don’t know about you, but I am so ready for spring.
-We have had some sunshine-filled days and the weather seems to be on the upswing, so spring break fever is here!!
-Different schools in the area have spring break on different weeks, but we polled and most readers are off the week of March 19 to March 23 or April 2 to April 6.
-If your spring break is on a different week, send us a message!
+Between all the snow and the bitter cold…it is March, isn’t it?!
+I hope the weather heads on the upswing soon, because spring break fever is here!!
+Different schools in the area have spring break on different weeks, but we polled and most readers are off the week of March 25 to March 29.
+Lucky me – with two kiddos in two different schools with two different spring breaks 😉 If your spring break is on a different week than the last week of March, send us a message!

 For many families, traveling this spring break season isn’t feasible (but if you are headed off somewhere warm or want to, check out our March sponsor, Lovejoy Travel Agency.)
 Don’t fret if you are staying near as there are plenty of options here in Wisconsin for a great Spring Break Staycation that are budget friendly.
 Sometimes just driving an hour away from home seems like a great vacation.
 Pack up your kids and take them on a short road trip.
+The past few years our family tried out different water parks – the Springs Water Park in Pewaukee, Three Bears Resort in Warrens, and Blue Harbor Resort in Sheboygan.
+The kids had a blast!
 Do you have more ideas?
 Comment below or send us a message!

 - Start your day at the Henry Vilas Zoo.
 Admission is free, and it’s open year round!
 Make sure to visit the Arctic Passage and Badger exhibits.
 Bring a picnic lunch and enjoy Vilas Park, or eat at Zuzu Cafe just across the street.